mvsde/website/content/blog/coming-out-is-hard.md

 People who don’t, don’t.

 Will they ever?
 I sure hope I’ll someday get my act together and “publicly” state my queerness (i.e., talking to all my friends and family… oh dear… don’t panic, just keep the anxiety level bearable).
-On the bright side: I love my new backpack and maybe it’ll spark conversations all on its own.
+On the positive side of things: I love my new backpack and maybe it’ll spark conversations all on its own.